 One thing that social distancing has shown us is how dense our urban populations are and what this means for the overall health of a community.
 More specifically, it has lifted the lid on the crowded nature of public transport and the impacts of pollution resulting in poor air quality.
 With more bikes on the roads there are more questions than ever on safety and city infrastructure.

 But will this all revert back post lockdown?
-We take a look at what cities in the UK, US and Australia are doing for to improve cycling infrastructure.
+We take a look at what cities in the UK, US and Australia are doing to improve cycling infrastructure.

 The UK’s £2 billion promise

 Other UK cities like Manchester are already putting plans into effect with regeneration programs and cycling infrastructure improvement schemes.
-The city’s busiest shopping street, ∑, is closed currently to motor vehicles to give pedestrians more room to avoid one another.
+The city’s busiest shopping street is currently closed to motor vehicles to give pedestrians more room to avoid one another.

 If the UK government’s vision is to become a reality and cycling is going to be, as Shapps says, “at the heart” of the country’s future transportation plans, many British cities will need similar – and permanent – infrastructure overhauls.